W- algebras and Duflo Isomorphism: A new -algebra model.

-\textbf{Interior graphs.} Suppose there are $k$ type I vertices and one type II vertex concentrated on the horizontal axis.
-For dimensional reasons (regarding the form $\Omega_{\Gamma}$ integrated over the concentration manifold $\hat{C}^+_{k,1}$ of dimension $2k-1$) a possible graph in this concentration is either of $\mathcal{B}_k-$ or $\mathcal{BW}_k-$ type.
-Denote as $\alpha$ the edge leaving the concentration.
-An interior graph is denoted by $\Gamma^{\al}_{int}$.
+\textbf{Interior graphs.} Let $k$ type I vertices and one type II vertex collapse on the horizontal axis.
+Dimensional reasons force a possible graph in this concentration to be either of $\mathcal{B}^k-$ or $\mathcal{BW}^k-$ type.
+Denote as $\alpha$ the edge leaving the concentration and an interior graph as $\Gamma^{\al}_{int}$.

-\textbf{Exterior graphs.} Here one might have a $\mathcal{B}$-type graph receiving at its root the edge $\al$.
-Its own $e_{\infty}$ edge derives the function $m+\chi(m)$.
-In this case there can be also an infinite number of superposed $\mathcal{W}-$ type graphs deriving the concentration.
-The second possibility is to have a finite number of $\mathcal{W}-$ graphs deriving the concentration.
-In this case $\al$ derives the function $m+\chi(m)$.
+\textbf{Exterior graphs.} The first possibility is to have a $\mathcal{B}$-type graph receiving at its root the edge $\al$.
+Then its own $e_{\infty}$ edge derives the function $m-\chi(m)$.
+Additionally, there can be a superposition of infinitely many $\mathcal{W}-$ type graphs deriving the concentration.
+The second possibility is to have only a finite number of $\mathcal{W}-$ graphs deriving the concentration.
+In this case $\al$ derives $m-\chi(m)$.